In 2018 there was £1,992 million worth of ticket sales in the UK alone!

 The most important factor for any event organiser is to sell out their event.
 With over 85 million people attending events in the UK every year, that’s a lot of seats to fill and a lot of potential revenue to be made.

-In 2018 there has been £1,992 million worth of ticket sales in the UK alone.
+In 2018 there was £1,992 million worth of ticket sales in the UK alone.
 To secure your portion of this we have offered our advice to guarantee that every event is a sell-out.

 LOCATION LOCATION LOCATION